kpchand/fireservice/README.md

 * Immutable fields.
 * Execution callbacks.
 * Less biolerplate.
-* Works with native Python objects whenever possible.
+* Works with native Python objects wherever possible.
 * Extensible with custom field types and validators.
 * Provides an elegant superstructure for classes which work on any input.